Toggle site contrast Toggle Contract

 • The Trust adheres to the National NHS Employment Checks/Standards (this includes employees UK address, right to work in the UK and suitable references).

-• The Trust has systems to encourage the raising and reporting of concerns and the protection of whistle-blowers.
+• The Trust has systems to encourage the raising and reporting of concerns and the protection of those that do so.

 • The Trust purchases a significant number of products through NHS Supply Chain, whose Supplier Code of Conduct includes a clause stating that ‘the supplier shall make no use of forced or compulsory labour’.
 Where possible, all other contracts are governed by standard NHS Terms & Conditions which include significant requirements related to modern slavery as well as environmental, social and labour laws.